Jefi-Ryan/SoulCare-for-mental-health/README.md

-# SoulCare - mental health support chatbot
+# SoulCare - a mental health support chatbot

 This project is part of Intel Unnati 2024.